Last Updated on October 14, 2021

 - Racer-Friendly Things to Do in Mooresville

-- More Things to Do in and near Mooresville (Related Posts)
+- More Things to Do in Mooresville (Related Posts)

 Mooresville at a Glance

-With major industries beyond simply racing, including Carolina Beer and Beverage and Lowe’s Home Improvement Headquarters, the workforce in Mooresville is highly skilled and educated.
+With significant industries beyond simply racing, including Carolina Beer and Beverage and Lowe’s Home Improvement Headquarters, the workforce in Mooresville is highly skilled and educated.

 With that comes a rich and diverse set of activities and businesses to enjoy.
 Despite its proximity to Charlotte, Mooresville still very much has a small-town vibe and character, making it enjoyable for families and couples to visit and live.

 - June & October: Uncorked & Artsy is an evening of enjoying local artisans with wine and beer tastings.
 Local and regional artists set up downtown Mooresville and tastings happen inside and outside of local businesses.

 - June-October: Festival of Food Trucks takes place once a month in the Summer months in downtown Mooresville and brings a crowd!
 Downtown Mooresville is closed off while incredible area food trucks set up for a great evening of fun and food!

 - October: Downtown Mooresville Wiener Races raises money for local pet rescue groups and the Lake Norman Humane.
 Contest goers get to watch multiple races and events!